api-platform/docs/core/index.md

 # The API Platform Core Library

-API Platform Core is an easy to use and powerful library to create [hypermedia-driven REST APIs](http://en.wikipedia.org/wiki/HATEOAS).
+API Platform Core is an easy-to-use and powerful library to create [hypermedia-driven REST APIs](http://en.wikipedia.org/wiki/HATEOAS).
 It is a component of the [API Platform framework](https://api-platform.com).
-It can be used standalone or with [the Symfony framework](https://symfony.com) (recommended).
+It can be used as a standalone or with [the Symfony framework](https://symfony.com) (recommended).

 It embraces [JSON for Linked Data (JSON-LD)](http://json-ld.org) and [Hydra Core Vocabulary](http://www.hydra-cg.com) web standards but also supports [HAL](http://stateless.co/hal_specification.html), [Swagger/Open API](https://www.openapis.org/), XML, JSON, CSV and YAML.

 Build a working and fully featured CRUD API in minutes.
-Leverage the awesome features of the tool to develop complex and high performance API first projects.
+Leverage the awesome features of the tool to develop complex and high-performance API-first projects.

 If you are starting a new project, the easiest way to get API Platform up is to install the [API Platform Distribution](../distribution/index.md).